ArthurSonzogni/chromiumos-platform2/cryptohome/docs/architecture.md

 also starts a timer, after which the AuthSession becomes invalid.The timer ensures that the credentials do not stay in the memory indefinitely.

-#### AuthenticateAuthSession

-When credentials are ready to be supplied to the AuthSession, AuthenticateAuthSession is called.
-For single factor authentication, this will either succeed or return an error.
-For multi-factor authentication, AuthenticateAuthSession must be called once per credential.
-Once all credentials authenticate, the AuthSession can be used to mount.

 ### AuthFactors

 AuthFactors abstract credentials to represent the many credentials used